Blue Lake Fine Arts Camp

-For Central campers, several options for fine arts are offered, including theater, band, choir, art, dance, and many others.
-Campers may also choose from many options for minors, such as conducting or team sports.
-In addition to the Central camp, there is the more relaxed Bernstein camp for younger students in grades 5th through 8th.
-Bernstein campers may choose between orchestra and band for their concentration.
+The Blue Lake campus is split into Central Camp and Bernstein Camp.
+While Central hosts high-school age students during sessions 1 and 2, Bernstein hosts middle-school age students, and while Central hosts middle-school age students during sessions 3 and 4, Bernstein hosts rising 5th through 7th graders.
+For Central campers, numerous majors or study areas are offered, including theater, band, orchestra, choir, art, dance, among others.
+Bernstein campers may choose between a Band major or an Orchestra major.
+Both Central and Berenstein campers can choose from numerous minor or secondary areas of study.

-Blue Lake also offers adult camp programs.
+Blue Lake also offers adult camp and family camp programs.
 Like the youth programs, adult campers take part in daily instruction on their instrument as well as ensemble rehearsals.
 Access to the camp's recreational, elective instructional, and regular concert programs is available to all ages as well.
-Adult musicians may either stay on Blue Lake property in campers or tents in the Niblock camp ground, or find accommodation at local hotels.
+Adult musicians may either stay on Blue Lake property in campers or tents in the Niblock campground, or find accommodation at local hotels.

 International exchange

 Blue Lake hosts international exchange students in the arts as well as organizing several ensembles of American students to travel to Europe and perform each year.
 These ensembles include, but are not limited to, concert band, jazz band, orchestra, and choir.
 These exchanges serve to expose students to other cultures and have been cited as “outstanding representatives of the United States”.
 The camp has also initiated such experiments in multi-cultural cooperation as the Blue Lake in Bavaria concert band which was formed out of a mixture of American and European junior and senior high school students to rehearse and perform together over the course of a month.